Twisted generating functions and the nearby Lagrangian conjecture: A twisted generalization of a theorem of Giroux and Latour

 which maps a quadratic form $q$ to the graph of its differential in $\R^k\times i\R^k=\C^k$, where we identify $i \R^k$ with the dual space of $\R^k$ using the standard metric.
 This map is well-defined because this graph is transverse to $\R^k$ (it is also transverse to $i \R^k$, which will be used later).
 This map intertwines the direct sum of quadratic forms with the direct sum of Lagrangian subspaces, which, by the above discussion, makes $\Lambda(E)$ into a bimodule over $\QQ$.
 For $q\in \QQ$ and $\phi \in \Lambda(E)$, we denote the action by

 Returning to our choice of Lagrangian subspace $V$ of $E$, we define

 to be the open subsets of linear Lagrangian subspaces that are transverse to $V \oplus i \R^n$, and denote by

 their disjoint union.
-In the case of the trivial space $E = \{ 0 \}$, the fact that every Lagrangian which is transverse to $\R^n$ and to $i \R^n$ can be uniquely expressed as the graph of a quadratic form implies that Equation \eqref{eq:graph_of_quadratic} factors as a map
+In the case of the trivial space $E = \{ 0 \}$, the fact that every Lagrangian which is transverse to $\R^n$ and to $i \R^n$ can be uniquely expressed as the graph of a non-degenerate quadratic form implies that Equation \eqref{eq:graph_of_quadratic} factors as a map

-where the first map is in fact a diffeomorphism.
+where the first map is a homotopy equivalence of monoids.
 Since the direct sum of Lagrangians preserves transversality, we conclude that the inclusion of $\Lambda^{V}(E)$ in $ \Lambda(E)$ is an inclusion of $\QQ$-bimodules, i.e. that $\Lambda^{V}(E) $ inherits commuting right and left actions of $\QQ$:

 Restricting the symplectic reduction map $\rho$ to Lagrangians stably transverse to $V$, we obtain a map that we denote